Before getting to know the Smooth Fox Terrier temperament, it’s important to understand a bit more about the breed itself.

 Okay, so now that you know a little bit more about the breed, we can delve more into the Smooth Fox Terrier temperament.
 Here’s a quick breakdown about what you can expect from the breed.

-The Smooth Fox Terrier is cheery and enthusiastic, and he will jump at any opportunity to play, especially when children are around.
+The Smooth Fox Terrier is cheery and enthusiastic.
+He will jump at any opportunity to play, especially when children are around.

 The best way to ward off SDS is to be firm and consistent with your Smooth Fox Terrier, giving him rules and limits as to what is and is not allowed as acceptable behavior

-The Smooth Fox Terrier has a rather strong hunting instinct, and if a rabbit or a bird happens to cross their path, it could end up on your back stoop later on.
+The Smooth Fox Terrier has a rather strong hunting instinct.
+If a rabbit or a bird happens to cross their path, it could end up on your back stoop later on.

-Because the Smooth Fox Terrier temperament includes high energy levels.
+As you can see the Smooth Fox Terrier temperament includes high energy levels.
 Frequent exercise is a must.
-It helps prevent him from becoming both stressed out and frustrated if she is not exercised properly.
+It helps prevent him from becoming both stressed out and frustrated.
 This goes for mental exercise as well as physical.

-A daily walk or jog is a good habit to get your Smooth Fox Terrier into in order to burn off that excess nervous energy that can lead to bad behaviors.
+A daily walk or jog is a good habit to get your Smooth Fox Terrier into.
+It will help him to burn off that excess nervous energy that can lead to bad behaviors.

 The Smooth Fox Terrier is a great breed for learning new tricks.
 He is a smart dog, and with patience and time, he’ll be sitting, playing dead, and playing fetch in no time.

-The Smooth Fox Terrier is incredibly devoted and loyal to her family.
-There is no one she would rather be around than her masters.
-She is also good with other dogs, provided she is properly introduced to and socialized with them.
+The Smooth Fox Terrier is incredibly devoted and loyal to his family.
+There is no one he would rather be around than his masters.
+He is also good with other dogs, provided he is properly introduced to and socialized with them.